floragunncom/search-guard-docs/_content/_docs_roles_permissions/runtime_privilege_evaluation.md

 ## Index alias handling

+<span>This section only applies to versions prior to TODO_VERSION.
+Support for alias permissions and data stream permissions have since been added.</span>
+{: .note .js-note .note-warning}

 Before applying any security checks, Search Guard first resolves any alias to the concrete index name(s).
 Index aliases are thus transparent to Search Guard.
 The same is true for

 * Index wildcards, also with multiple index names